You can find this steel staircase in the new Kohl’s Kitch cafeteria.

 The overall challenge of the cafeteria project was an intense time frame, which required forward thinking to set the staircase and panel in time.
 This timeline required all construction trades to navigate each other like a practiced dance choreography.
 To aid in timeline progression, Midwest Stairs & Iron fabricated the steel staircase into large sections.
 These large stair sections made install seamless and saved install time.
 In addition, the expertise of workers from Ironworkers Local 8 set the steel staircase and metal backdrop with precision, speed, and quality.
 All-in-all each trade did their part to ensure timely progression of the remodel construction project.

-Funny insight: Our project team had no idea they were producing a giant architectural metal panel that looked like a barcode until they saw the installation, “Hey, that looks like a barcode.”
+Funny insight: our project team had no idea they were producing a giant architectural metal panel that looked like a barcode until they saw the install, “hey, that looks like a barcode.”
 Yes, yes it is.

 Add a unique element to your steel staircase design with architectural metal panels.

 “Never look backwards, or you’ll fall down the stairs.” – Rudyard Kipling

 Have a project or an idea?
 Please reach out!

 414 483 2890